 The company's cash and cash equivalents and investments are held at a large Canadian financial institution, which has no known liquidity problems.
-Any cash maintained in Ecuador is held in a well-established bank.
-The company's cash equivalent investments (presented as part of cash and cash equivalents) are comprised of financial instruments issued by a Canadian chartered bank, which carry a R1-High (DBRS) investment rating and are easily liquidated, as they mature daily.
-The company's largest concentration of financial assets, investments, are exclusively in instruments of the Province of Ontario and a Canadian Crown corporation, and carry a R1-High (DBRS) investment rating, and are easily liquidated.
+Any cash maintained in Ecuador is held in a well-established bank, with no known liquidity problems.
+At December 31, 2009, the company's cash equivalents (presented as part of cash and cash equivalents) are invested in overnight and short-term bank deposits and a Canadian provincial treasury bill, all with R1-High investment ratings (DBRS) and as they mature within 90 days, are easily liquidated.
 The company has no investments in asset-backed commercial paper.
 The company manages counterparty credit risk by regularly monitoring counterparty credit ratings.

 The company's accounts receivable consist mainly of GST receivable due from the Government of Canada.
-The EIA deposits included in other assets are held in a major US bank and are comprised of financial instruments issued by a large US bank.
+The EIA deposits in the amount of US\$1,907,000 included in other assets are held in a major US bank and comprise financial instruments issued by a large US bank.

-The convertible loan in the amount of \$957,000 is due from Q2 Gold, a related company, and its subsidiaries.
+The convertible loan in the amount of \$1,292,000 is due from Q2 Gold, a related company, and its subsidiaries.
 Q2 Gold's assets are primarily made up of concessions located in Ecuador which are believed to have gold resource potential.
-The convertible loan is collateralized by the assets of Q2 Gold.
+The convertible loan is collateralized by the assets of Q2 Gold, which are considered to have a fair value greater than their net book value.